MilenTecle/human-body-quiz/README.md

 # Human Body Quiz

 The human body quiz is a quiz to test the general knowledge of the human body.
 The purpose of the quiz is to learn in a fun way.
+The quiz can be played on all screens.
+The quiz can be used to learn something new or to challenge yourself with different levels of difficulty.
+The quiz can be played unlimited times, until you have reach the score you aimed for.
 The live link can be found here - [Human Body Quiz](https://milentecle.github.io/human-body-quiz/)

 ![](docs/readme-images/am-i-responsive.png)